wikimedia/wikimediafoundation-org/themes/shiro/README.md

 JS
 ---------------
-JS should follow the [WordPress coding standards](https://make.wordpress.org/core/handbook/best-practices/coding-standards/javascript/).
-In addition, please use [JSDoc](http://eslint.org/docs/rules/require-jsdoc) when commenting on functions.
+JS should follow the project linting standards, which are based on the [WordPress core coding standards](https://make.wordpress.org/core/handbook/best-practices/coding-standards/javascript/) and [Human Made coding standards]([https://](https://www.npmjs.com/package/@humanmade/eslint-config)).
+In addition, please use [JSDoc](http://eslint.org/docs/rules/require-jsdoc) to document functions.

+Due to evolving JavaScript best practices over the lifecycle of this project, different pieces of JS code are held to slightly different coding standards.
+ESLint is configured in [`.eslintrc`](.eslintrc).

 PHP
 ---------------
 PHP should follow the [WordPress coding standards](https://make.wordpress.org/core/handbook/best-practices/coding-standards/php/).
-PHP Codesniffer is configured in `wp-content/.phpcs.xml.dist`.
+PHP Codesniffer is configured in [`phpcs.xml`](phpcs.xml).

 Icons
 ---------------